benrr101/node-taglib-sharp/docs/classes/Id3v2Settings.md

 • `Static` `get` **forceDefaultVersion**(): `boolean`

-Gets whether or not to save all tags in the default version rather than their original version.
+Gets whether to save all tags in the default version rather than their original version.

 #### Returns